sunminghui81/sunminghui81.github.io/_posts/2017-02-15-numpy-scipy-tutorial.md

    b.min(axis=1)  # min of each row
    b.cumsum(axis=1)  # cumulative sum along each row
    ```
 1. Multidimensional arrays can have one index per axis.
-When fewer indices are provided than the number of axes, the missing indices are considered complete slices: <br>
+When fewer indices are provided than the number of axes, the missing indices are considered complete slices:

    ```python
    def f(x, y):